LouisdeBruijn/waterfall-logging/docs/how-to-guides/waterfall.md

 Under the hood plots uses a Plotly Waterfall chart [plotly.graph_objects.Waterfall](https://plotly.com/python/waterfall-charts/).

 !!! note
-    Make sure to use unique `reason` arguments for each logging step, otherwise your plot will look strange!
+    Make sure to use an unique `reason` arguments for each logging step, otherwise your plot will look strange!

 ::: waterfall_logging.log.Waterfall.plot
     options: